 Doctopus - New Visions CloudLab Doctopus allows you to easily set and control access levels for individuals and for the whole class on assignments.
 Create student assignments templates in Google Drive, and then distribute them based on individual student level and need.
 Doctopus allows the teacher to set student access permissions to assignments on a whole class level(student to student) as well as an individual level.
 Create assignments that grant view-only or comment-only privileges to the rest of the class for peer review protocols.
 Celebrate student work by enabling view-only access to all student assignments where students can view without editing their classmates work.
 When assigning a due date, use Doctopus to set it and forget it!

+What Real Collaboration Between Teachers and Techies Looks Like This is what edtech should be: teachers, administrators, and even students, and edupreneurs participating in the same conversation.
+On Thursday, July 11, hundreds of teachers and administrators from public, private and charter schools from the Chicago region spent a day of their free time learning more about the 30 edtech startups and trying out their products.
+The beautiful, light-filled Harold Washington Library, imbued with a long history of spreading knowledge for all, provided the perfect backdrop for these lively interactions.
 A Must Have Bibliography and Citation Maker for Student Researchers November 11, 2015 Writinghouse is an excellent free bibliography and citation maker.
 It allows you to automatically generate citations in various referencing styles including: MLA, APA, Chicago, and Harvard.
 We have been experimenting with it for awhile and found it really worth the shout-out here.